NGSEP/NGSEPcore/README.txt

 	-a STRING	: Types of functional annotations related to the variants.
-	-saf FILE	: File with the ids of the samples to be selected (or filtered, see -fs option).
+	-saf FILE	: File with the ids of the samples to be selected (or removed, see -fs option).
 The file should have one line per sample, being the first column the sample id.
 Other columns in the file are ignored.
-	-fs		: Flag to filter the samples provided with the -saf option instead of selecting them.
+	-fs		: Flag to remove the samples provided with the -saf option instead of selecting them.

 Names of functional annotations to use with the option -a should correspond to